 By Lauren Wood

 Top Five Reasons To Leave The City And Go Boatin’.
-So many reason to head to the great outdoors!
+So many reasons to head to the great outdoors!
 Here are five of our favorites.

 1. Comfy clothing options: